Actyv/Actyv-BootCamp/README.md

 3. Create a report on all Http Statues
 4. Create a profile page in jade template and add 5 fields like first name, last name, address , date of birth, phone and store them in the database.
 5. Create routes and controllers for the following:
     1. Create an instance method to check if a person has birthday today.
     2. Create a static method to fetch all users who are having birthday today.
     3. Create a virtual property which will return full name ie first name + last name of the user.

 ## Day 5

 Today we will be doing authentication with [passport.js](http://www.passportjs.org/).
 Passport is authentication middleware for Node.js.

-First let me intorduce you to JSON WEB TOKENS (JWT) : JSON Web Tokens are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.
+First let me introduce you to JSON WEB TOKENS (JWT) : JSON Web Tokens are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.

 We will be using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) npm package.